Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model: Implication of sterile neutrino DM detection

 \section{Implication of sterile neutrino DM detection}

 We have considered sterile neutrino DM whose mass is larger than MeV.
-The visible decay modes include $N \rightarrow \nu \gamma$, three body decay $N \rightarrow \nu f \bar{f}$ through off-shell $W^\pm$ and $Z$, and even hadronic mode\footnote{Formulae of those decay rate, see for instance Refs.~\cite{Atre:2009rg,Ballett:2016opr}.}.
-While the usual keV scale sterile neutrino DM is searched with $X$-ray lines induced by its radiative decay~\cite{Pal:1981rm}, the DM argued in this paper can be also probed by seeking other modes, such as the decay into $e^- e^+$ and the continuous spectrum of gamma-rays from hadrons.
+The visible decay modes include $N \rightarrow \nu \gamma$, three body decay $N \rightarrow \nu f \bar{f}$ through off-shell $W^\pm$ and $Z$, and even hadronic mode.\footnote{For formulas of those decay rates, see for instance Refs.~\cite{Atre:2009rg,Ballett:2016opr}.} While the usual keV scale sterile neutrino DM is searched for with x-ray lines induced by its radiative decay~\cite{Pal:1981rm}, the DM argued in this paper can be also probed by seeking other modes, such as the decay into $e^- e^+$ and the continuous spectrum of gamma rays from hadrons.

 All the decays are induced by the SM processes through the active-sterile mixing for $m_N < m_{Z'}$.
 On the other hand, for $m_N > m_{Z'}$, a new decay mode $N \rightarrow \nu Z'$ is additionally possible, and thus signals to search for $N$ are decided by the decay modes of $Z'$ depending on $m_{Z'}$.
-In the very light gauge boson region, $Z'$ can decay into only neutrinos, while decaying modes into other fermions get open as increasing the mass.
+In the very light gauge boson region, $Z'$ can decay into only neutrinos, while decaying modes into other fermions opens as the mass increases.

 Therefore, some of the decay rates depend on whether $Z'$ is heavier than $N$ or not, for example, the rate of $N \rightarrow e^- e^+ \nu$.
-Since $N \rightarrow \nu Z'$ is a tree-level process, the constraint on the active-sterile mixing may be more stringent than that from X-ray observations, especially for $m_N > m_{Z'}$ cases.
+Since $N \rightarrow \nu Z'$ is a tree-level process, the constraint on the active-sterile mixing may be more stringent than that from x-ray observations, especially for $m_N > m_{Z'}$ cases.
 The detailed study is beyond the scope of this paper, and we will evaluate this issue elsewhere.